-Waggle Dance: A Good Introduction To Worker Placement Games
+Waggle Dance Review: A Good Introduction To Worker Placement Games

 I’ve been trying to get the family board gaming group into worker placement games.
 I picked up a copy of Apiary, which appeals to me a lot.
 But, in the interest of not scaring my daughter and partner off straight away, I decided I needed to find something a little lighter.
 A little easier to pick up.
 Enter Waggle Dance.